 conformant with the International Standard ITU-T T.38.
-Assigns IP address to a fax that is connected to a telephone line.
+It assigns IP address to a fax that is connected to a telephone line, instead of Fax number.

 Kerberos One of the network authentication methods.
-Although there are several network authentication methods using external authentication servers, only Windows authentication using stores the documents using the fax driver on client computers.
+Although there are several network authentication methods using external authentication servers, only Windows authentication using and stores documents using the fax driver on client computers.